-Setting zero (vacuum): Setting zero optimizes performance of the gauge when operating at a low pressure range of 1.33×10^4 mbar to 1.33×10^3 mbar.
-If your minimum operating pressure is higher than 1.33×10^3 mbar, it is not normally necessary to set zero and thus setting atmosphere should be adequate.
-If you are able to evacuate your system to below 1.33×10^4 mbar, it is always a good practice to check and set zero if necessary.
+Setting zero (vacuum): Setting zero optimizes performance of the gauge when operating at a low pressure range of 1.33×10-4 mbar to 1.33×10-3 mbar.
+If your minimum operating pressure is higher than 1.33×10-3 mbar, it is not normally necessary to set zero and thus setting atmosphere should be adequate.
+If you are able to evacuate your system to below 1.33×10-3 mbar, it is always a good practice to check and set zero if necessary.
 See zero adjustment in section 4.3.

 Setting Span (atmosphere): Setting span (atmosphere) is the most important step for a newly installed gauge.
 If you prefer to use air to set atmosphere, vent your vacuum system chamber to expose the gauge to the local atmospheric pressure (air) and set atmosphere to match your known local uncorrected barometric pressure (air).
 This is the reading of ambient air pressure you will expect if you were to vent and open your vacuum chamber to the atmosphere surrounding the outside of your chamber.
-At sea level, this pressure decreases.
-Check your local aviation authority or airport web sites or your current local weather conditions online to help find your local uncorrected barometric pressure if you do not have this information.
-See span adjustment in section 4.3.
+At sea level, this pressure is usually near 1.01 bar.
+At elevations above sea level, the pressure decreases.
+Check your local aviation authority or airport web sites or your current local weather conditions online to help find your local uncorrected barometric presure if you do not have this information.
+See span adjustment in section 4.3